jhanditye/connect-x/README.md

   <img src="Connect_Four.gif" alt="A connect four game in action with colours yellow and red"  width="40%"/>
 </p>

-The comptetition is an attempt to teach deep reinforcement learning through a fun game.
-But before I consider a deep learning solution, I think it is worthwile to consider a manual bruteforce engineering solution.
-We can then later compare the agents we making to truly gauge the improvemnts that a deep learning solution could provide.
+The comptetition is an attempt to teach deep reinforcement learning through a fun game but I think it is worthwile to consider a manual bruteforce engineering solution.
 ### 🌱Heuristic Agent

 #### TLDR